Connect with us

 Lack of Education

 The great thing about education is that it’s never too late to learn!
 If you are seeking a career that requires a certain level of education, make a plan to reach that goal.
-Some employers offer tuition reimbursement programs and as long as you complete your education within a certain period of time.
+Some employers offer tuition reimbursement programs as long as you complete your education within a certain period.
 Of course, this is something that should be discussed with your employer.

 Absence of references or referrals